 basic contains the most useful properties - wavelength, colours, mode.
 Mode refers to the way this source interacts with those already created before it.
 The lowest source is fixed as "Normal" mode.
 There are some modes which act like mixing paint - "darken" and "multiply", so that the combination is always darker than the individuals, red and green give a very dark neutral.
-There are others which act like mixing light -"lighten" and "screen" - the combination is always lighter than the individuals, red and green give yellow.
+There are others which act like mixing light - "lighten" and "screen" - the combination is always lighter than the individuals, red and green give yellow.
 Much of the power of Sources comes from the large number of modes available.

-- waveform contains the properties for the waveform its type, ratio, etc. Ratio refers to the relative amounts of low and high in a waveform.
+- wave contains the properties for the waveform its type, ratio, etc. Ratio refers to the relative amounts of low and high in a waveform.
 A sine wave is always symmetrical, but a rectangular or triangular waveform can be "biased" a large ratio means more of the low colour part. - shape tab contains the properties affecting the overall shape angle, aspect ratio.
-Radial sources also allow you to control the overall "shape" - the number of sides in the created rings. - animation tab contains the properties concerned with "movement" the phase, the relative speed, etc. Phase is an important control even in still pictures - it sets the starting point in the waveform cycle for a static source.
+Radial sources also allow you to control the overall "shape" - the number of sides in the created rings. - animate tab contains the properties concerned with "movement" the phase, the relative speed, etc. Phase is an important control even in still pictures - it sets the starting point in the waveform cycle for a static source. - limit tab (SourcesPro only) contains the 4 properties concerned with limiting the extent of the current source.